PedroCristo/README-TEST/TESTING.md

 Back to the [README](README.md)

 ### Python Validation - PEP8
-* Python testing was done using the PEP8 Online.
+* Python testing was done using the PEP8 Online to ensure there were no syntax errors in the project.
 All python files were entered into the online checker and no errors were found in any of the custom codes.

 #### Tasty Blog - Blog
 * [apps.py](./assets/images/readme/test/pep8/blog_pep8_apps.jpg)